 Effective January 1, 2014, DER requires that changes to supervisory plans must be risk-related, approved by the EIC, and documented.
-Of the 64 targeted examinations that were planned for 2014 and 2015, DER documentation showed that 33 were not conducted as of June 17, 2016, and DER provided no documentation to show the disposition of 7.
-While DER's documentation for the 33 reported the change in status for each of them, it only included risk-related reasons for changing 11 of the 33.
-When the 7 planned targeted examinations for which DER provided no documentation to explain the change in status are added to the 22 for which no risk-related basis was provided for a change in status, a total of 29 planned targeted examinations out of 40 (73 percent) lacked a documented risk-related basis for a change, in contravention of DER requirements.
+Of the 54 targeted examinations that were planned for 2014 and 2015, DER documentation showed that 21 were not conducted as of June 17, 2016, and DER provided no documentation to show the disposition of 7.
+While DER's documentation for the 21 reported the change in status for each of them, it only included riskrelated reasons for changing 4 of the 21.
+When the 7 planned targeted examinations for which DER provided no documentation to explain the change in status are added to the 17 for which no risk-related basis was provided for a change in status, a total of 24 planned targeted examinations out of 28 (86 percent) lacked a documented risk-related basis for a change, in contravention of DER requirements.

 In past evaluation reports, we found that DER (as well as FHFA's Division of Bank Regulation) lacked a sufficient number of examiners and that FHFA lacked an adequate number of commissioned examiners.
 In response to our prior reports, FHFA committed to add, and has added, examiners.
-This audit shows that DER failed to conduct and complete more than half of the planned targeted examinations for the past four supervisory cycles for Fannie Mae.
-The reason repeatedly provided by DER examiners and the then-current EIC for this failure was resource constraints, notwithstanding the consistent position of DER leadership, and recently reiterated by FHFA senior leadership, that DER has an adequate complement of examiners.
-For a federal financial regulator, responsible for supervising two Enterprises that together own or guarantee more than \$5 trillion in mortgage assets and operate in conservatorship, to fail to complete a substantial number of planned targeted examinations, including failure to complete any of its 2015 planned targeted examinations for Fannie Mae within the 2015 supervisory cycle, is an unsound supervisory practice and strategy.
+This audit shows that DER failed to conduct and complete just under half of the planned targeted examinations for the past four supervisory cycles for Freddie Mac.
+The reason repeatedly provided to us by DER officials for this failure was resource constraints, notwithstanding the consistent position of DER leadership, and recently reiterated by FHFA senior leadership, that DER has an adequate complement of examiners.
+For a federal financial regulator, responsible for supervising two Enterprises that together own or guarantee more than \$5 trillion in mortgage assets and operate in conservatorship, to fail to complete a substantial number of planned targeted examinations is an unsound supervisory practice and strategy.